-IN AN EMERGENCY TAKE ACTION
+IN AN EMERGENCY

 HOLD!
 In your room or area.
 Clear the halls.
+STUDENTS ADULTS

-Clear the hallways and remain in room or area until the "All Clear" is announced Do business as usual
+s and remain in room or Clear the hallways and r area until the "All Clear" Do business as usual

 Close and lock the door Account for students and adults Do business as usual